 How to make cabbage poriyal

-In a pan, add cooking oil, mustard seeds, moong dal.
-Fry until moong dal changes it color to golden brown.
+Add cooking oil, mustard seeds, and moong dal in a pan.
+Fry until moong dal changes its color to a golden brown.
 Then add shredded cabbage, broken red chilies, salt, and water.

-Simmer the flame and close the lid for the 10 minutes.
+Simmer the flame and close the lid for 10 minutes.
 Cooking with the covers on creates steam inside.
-This additional steam and the low heat is well enough for the cabbage.
-But be sure to stir them in between to avoid any burnt bottoms when making cabbage poriyal.
+This additional steam and the low heat are well enough for the cabbage.
+But be sure to stir them in between to avoid burnt bottoms when making cabbage poriyal.

 Sprinkle some water, if it is not done completely.